diaaqassem/Todo-List-nodejs/README.md

+This project implements a full CI/CD pipeline, automated infrastructure provisioning, and containerized deployment for the **Todo-List-nodejs** application.
 📝 To-Do List nodeJs

 The to-do list application is a web-based application that allows users to create and manage a list of tasks.
 The user interface consists of a form to add new tasks, a list of all tasks, and controls to mark tasks as complete or delete them.